ljdursi/dursi-blog/_posts/2020-03-24-quickstart-remote-one-on-ones.md

 A: Kind of, yeah.
 But it’s a lot more work getting them started than keeping them going.
 Once everything is set up, it only takes a few minutes a week per team member in addition to the meetings to get all of the benefits of one-on-ones — which will help your team members and help you.

 **Q: I’ve gone back and forth with one team member and answered their questions and they still seem reluctant; what should I say?**<br/>
-A: “I look forward to speaking more about this with you on Wednesday at 1pm.”
+A: “I look forward to speaking more about this with you Wednesdays at 1pm.”

 Seriously, there are *very few times* when “because I’m the boss” is a good enough reason; these sort of process details about how the team will work together when you’re now all suddenly working remotely is *exactly* one of those times.
 It’s good to hear their concerns if they have any, you should respect those concerns, and you should expect them to show up for the one-on-one.